 **We want to hear from you!
-If you have tested Microsoft Defender for DevOps, please fill out this survey to provide feedback on the Pull Request Annotations feature.**
+If you have tested DevOps security in Defender for Cloud please fill out this survey to provide feedback on the Pull Request Annotations feature.**

 Written by: Lara Goldstein, Safeena Begum Lepakshi, Charles Oxyer

 It is no secret that security and development teams operate in silos.
 Security administrators often struggle with getting developers to remediate vulnerabilities in code because they are not able to provide remediation guidance and feedback directly within the tools are most familiar with (e.g., GitHub and Azure DevOps).
 Additionally, for developers that embrace the practice of DevOps, they are used to moving quickly and automating as many processes as possible, causing security to struggle to keep up with the speed of development.